dialog-semiconductor/BLE_SDK6_examples/connectivity/multi_con_periph/Readme.md

 ## Example description

-This example demostrates how a single peripheral can be connected to more than one central.
+This example demonstrates how a single peripheral can be connected to more than one central.
 DA14531 is able to support up to 3 connections and the DA14585 up to 8 simultaneous connections.
 Additionally it also demonstrates how one could keep different characteristic values depending on different connections.

 The demo will start advertising and will store the 3 first connections from different centrals in a user space variable.
 In case an extra central tries to connect, the demo will overwrite an inactive connection entry if available, else if there is no available connection slot no connection will be established.
 Application will also retain the values of the connection orientated characteristics and make sure to report the proper value only to the requesting central.

 The demo exposes a custom profile including 3 services.

- - Service 1: Includes some of the standard characteristics and functionallity of the default custom profile.
+ - Service 1: Includes some of the standard characteristics and functionality of the default custom profile.
 This database is common to all connected peripherals, hence data values are common to any device is connected.
  - Service 2: Includes one characteristic with read and write properties.
 This is a connection oriented characteristic, hence the device will only report the values that correspond to the requesting central.
  - Service 3: Include one characteristic with read properties.
 This is a connection oriented characteristic, hence the device will only report the values that correspond to the requesting central.